Jigsaw percolation: What social networks can collaboratively solve a puzzle?: Introduction

+Solving difficult problems and creating new ideas are sometimes compared to merging the pieces of a puzzle~\cite{Ball2014,JohnsonBook}.
+Often these \mbox{breakthroughs} are achieved not by one person working in isolation but rather by a collection of people who exchange and merge partial solutions and ideas~\cite{JohnsonBook}.
+As a result, the structure of collaboration networks (who collaborates with whom) can affect the success of the network's creative output, as found empirically for scientific breakthroughs~\cite {Chai2011,Gerstein2007,Lambiotte2009} and for hit Broadway musicals~\cite{Uzzi2005,Uzzi2008}.
+In business, some companies connect their employees using internal social networks~\cite{Forbes} and expertise location systems~\cite{TacitArticle} to match compatible ideas and expertise.
+Some companies outsource their most difficult R\&D problems to leverage knowledge worldwide using services such as \href {http://www.innocentive.com/}{Innocentive} and \href{http://www.kaggle.com/}{Kaggle}.
+Digital tools for massive collaboration are also being used to solve problems in mathematics~\cite{Gowers2009}, climate change~\cite {Introne2011} and software design~\cite{Lakhani2010}.

-Here we introduce a new kind of percolation on finite graphs that models a creative network of people merging compatible ideas into bigger and better ideas.
-The model is reminiscent of other models of percolation on graphs, such as bond percolation~\citep{GrimmettBook} and bootstrap percolation~\citep{Holroyd2003}, but jigsaw percolation has more complex dynamics.
+Here we formalize this metaphor of a large group of people collaboratively solving a puzzle by introducing a new kind of percolation on finite graphs that aims to model a network of people who merge compatible ideas into bigger and better ideas.
+The model is reminiscent of other models of percolation on graphs, such as bond percolation~\cite{GrimmettBook} and bootstrap percolation~\cite{Holroyd2003}, but jigsaw percolation has more complex dynamics.

-Consider a social network of $n$ people with vertex set $V = \{1, 2, \dots, n\}$, each of whom has a unique ``partial idea'' that could merge with one or more other partial ideas belonging to other people.
-These ``partial ideas'' can be thought of as pieces of a jigsaw puzzle: An idea is compatible with certain other ideas, just as a piece of a jigsaw puzzle can join with certain other puzzle pieces (in the correct solution of the puzzle).
+Consider a social network of $n$ people with vertex set $V = \{1, 2,\ldots, n\}$, each of whom has a unique ``partial idea'' that could merge with one or more other partial ideas belonging to other people.
+These ``partial ideas'' can be thought of as pieces of a jigsaw puzzle: an idea is compatible with certain other ideas, just as a piece~of a jigsaw puzzle can join with certain other puzzle pieces (in the correct solution of the puzzle).
 Thus we use ``ideas'' and ``puzzle pieces'' interchangeably.
-The two networks are \begin{itemize} \item the \emph{people graph} $(V,\Epeople)$, denoting who knows and communicates with whom; \item the \emph{puzzle graph} $(V,\Epuzzle)$, denoting which ideas are compatible and thus can merge to form a bigger, better idea. \end{itemize} In this paper, we assume each person has a unique idea, so there are $n$ ideas (puzzle pieces), and the system of people and their compatible ideas is a graph with two sets of edges, $\Epeople$ and $\Epuzzle$.
-Allowing a person to have multiple ideas or multiple people to have the same idea requires two vertex sets, which we leave for future work (see Section~\ref{discussion}).
+The two networks are: \begin{itemize} \item the \emph{people graph} $(V,E_{\mathrm{people}})$, denoting who knows and communicates with whom; \item the \emph{puzzle graph} $(V,E_{\mathrm{puzzle}})$, denoting which ideas are compatible and thus can merge to form a bigger, better idea. \end{itemize} In this paper, we assume each person has a unique idea, so there are $n$ ideas (puzzle pieces), and the system of people and their compatible ideas is a graph with two sets of edges, $E_{\mathrm {people}}$ and $E_{\mathrm{puzzle}}$.
+Allowing a person to have multiple ideas or multiple people to have the same idea requires two vertex sets, which we leave for future work; see Section~\ref{discussion}.